This is the ultimate cheese scone! It has two types of cheese in each melty bite.

 - Baking powder: it is essential when making scones.
 Otherwise, they won’t rise and you will have hockey pucks rather than fluffy scones.
 Trust me, I’ve been there.
 Make sure it works, that is, that is fresh and not three years old.

-- Herbs: I love how dill works with the cheeses.
+- Herbs: I love how dill and thyme work with the cheeses.
 But you can certainly use another herb.
-Thyme and chives always work.
+Chives will work also.

 My 4 tips for making the best scones: